 WCPSS provides Drivers Education services through our private contractor, Jordan Driving School.
 Drivers Education is provided at most WCPSS high schools for students that are at least fourteen years, six months of age.
-To register for a class, contact the driver's education lead teacher at the high school of your choice.
+To register for a class, contact the driver's education lead teacher at your child's base high school.
 For more information, go to Services on www.wcpss.net, or contact Jordan Driving School, (919) 772-4877.